griffinpp/cambio-cli/README.md

 ### Running seeds

-Run all seeds up to the most recent one with:
+Run a seed with:

-    rz seed
+    rz seed -f <seed filename>

 This will run the "up" portion of all seeds, in chronological order, against the default connection (see "specifying connections" below, for more information about connections).